tominop/twist/README.md

 # twist
-twist - API service for interaction with Twist exchange, based on atomic swap.
+twist - API service for interaction with Twist exchange based on atomic swap.
 Written on JS, requires express, axios, NodeJS.